 For claim~(2), we observe that we have a commutative diagram

-The top morphism is a local weak equivalence by Proposition~\ref{st:Psi, Phi yield weqs}, and the vertical morphisms are projective weak equivalence by Proposition~\ref{st:hocolim and diagonal}.
+The top morphism is a local weak equivalence by Proposition~\ref{st:Psi, Phi yield weqs}, and the vertical morphisms are projective weak equivalences by Proposition~\ref{st:bar construction properties}.
 It follows that the bottom morphism is a local weak equivalence. \end{proof}